-In this example, the word processor runs in the “work” domain, which has been assigned the “green” label.
+In this example, the word processor runs in the “work” domain, which has been assigned the “blue” label.
 It is fully isolated from other domains, such as the “untrusted” domain (assigned the “red” label – “Watch out!”, “Danger!”) used for random Web browsing, news reading, as well as from the “work-web” domain (assigned the “yellow” label), which is used for work-related Web browsing that is not security critical.
 Apps from different domains run in different AppVMs and have different X servers, filesystems, etc. Notice the different color frames (labels) and VM names in the titlebars.
 These are drawn by the trusted Window Manager running in Dom0, and apps running in domains cannot fake them:

 Windows AppVMs are fully integrated with the rest of the Qubes OS system, which includes things such as secure, policy governed, inter-VM file copy, clipboard, and generally our whole elastic qrexec infrastructure for secure inter-VM RPC!
 Starting with Qubes R2 Beta 3 we also support HVM-based templates allowing to instantly create many Windows AppVMs with shared “root filesystem” from the Template VM (but one should ensure their license allows for such instantiation of the OS in the template).
 Just like with Linux AppVMs!

 All the networking runs in a special, unprivileged NetVM.
 (Notice the red frame around the Network Manager dialog box on the screen above.)
 This means that in the event that your network card driver, Wi-Fi stack, or DHCP client is compromised, the integrity of the rest of the system will not be affected!
-This feature requires Intel VT-d or AMD IOMMU hardware (e.g., Core i5/i7 systems).
+This feature requires Intel VT-d or AMD IOMMU hardware (e.g., Core i5/i7 systems)

 Qubes lets you update all the software in all the domains all at once, in a centralized way.
 This is possible thanks to Qubes’ unique TemplateVM technology.
 Note that the user is not required to shut down any AppVMs (domains) for the update process.
 This can be done later, at a convenient moment, and separately for each AppVM.